onerobotics/fexcel/README.md

 in the provided cell, and the comments for that item are in the column you provided plus the offset flag (default 1).

-e.g. in the above example, the numeric register ids start in cell A2 with comments starting in cell B2.
+e.g. in the above usage example, the numeric register ids start in cell A2 with comments starting in cell B2.
 Position registers ids start in cell D2 with comments starting in E2.
 Digital input ids start in cell A2 on the IO sheet.